amithtg-199/vue-crud/README.md

 Do you want to test the application quickly, and you do not have an API ready?
 No problem, you can use the ready-made example in the **examples** folder.
 The API for this example is available on the internet, so you can connect to it by entering its address in the configuration file.

+You can also follow the steps provided in Capstone_Project 2 to deploy the application on k8s and monitor via prometheus and Grafana.

 ### Steps

 1. Clone Vue CRUD: